crisostomi/deep-learning-notes/README.md

 # Deep Learning and Applied Artificial Intelligence student notes
-Student course notes for the Deep Learning and Applied Artificial Intelligence master course at Sapienza, University of Rome.
+Student course notes for the Deep Learning and Applied Artificial Intelligence master course at Sapienza University of Rome.